gitlabhq/gitlabhq/doc/integration/jenkins.md

 when 'Merge when pipeline succeeds' feature is used.
 Some features of the GitLab Plugin may require additional privileges.
 For example, there is an option to accept a merge request if the build is successful.
-Using this feature would require developer, master or owner-level permission.
+Using this feature would require developer, maintainer or owner-level permission.

 Copy the private API token from **Profile Settings -> Account**.
 You will need this when configuring the Jenkins server later.